openstack/nova/doc/source/install/get-started-compute.rst

 Compute is a major part of an Infrastructure-as-a-Service (IaaS) system.
 The main modules are implemented in Python.

-OpenStack Compute interacts with OpenStack Identity for authentication;
-OpenStack Image service for disk and server images; and OpenStack Dashboard for the user and administrative interface.
+OpenStack Compute interacts with OpenStack Identity for authentication, OpenStack Placement for resource inventory tracking and selection, OpenStack Image service for disk and server images, and OpenStack Dashboard for the user and administrative interface.
 Image access is limited by projects, and by users; quotas are limited per project (the number of instances, for example).
 OpenStack Compute can scale horizontally on standard hardware, and download images to launch instances.

 OpenStack Compute consists of the following areas and their components: